Kaltsoon/nosql/material/3-mongo-operations.md

 > Exercise 8 👨‍💻: Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
 Include the names of the entities, their relationships, their attributes, and data types.
 Add an image of the diagram to the file.

 > [!IMPORTANT]
 > Exercise 9 👨‍💻: Create a database for your project and add the collections in the MongoDB Compass.
-Then, insert a few documents to each collection as test data.
+Then, insert a few documents into each collection as test data.
 Revisit [Manage Databases in Compass](https://www.mongodb.com/docs/compass/current/databases/), [Manage Collections in Compass](https://www.mongodb.com/docs/compass/current/collections/) and [Insert Documents](https://www.mongodb.com/docs/manual/tutorial/insert-documents/) guides if you have trouble.

 ⏭️ [Move on to the final section](./4-mongo-python.md)